ajaychovatiya307/Job-Managment-System/README.md

 ##### Group Members: Darshan Gami & Ajay Chovatiya

 ### Project Overview :
-* Name: Job-Management System.
+* Name: Job-Management System
-* Technologies Used: PostgreSQL, pgAdmin.
+* Technologies Used: PostgreSQL, pgAdmin
-* Concepts Used: ER Diagram, Functional Dependencies, Relational Database Design.
+* Concepts Used: ER Diagram, Functional Dependencies, Relational Database Design
 * Purpose: To facilitate companies to register and post job openings, and for users to apply for jobs and check their application status.

 ### Features :